 IBD and the Importance of Hydration

-People often ask what it’s like during a flare when your body gets dehydrated.
-The answer I give them is simple: it feels like your body is shutting down.
+People often ask what it’s like during an inflammatory bowel disease (IBD) flare when your body becomes dehydrated.
+The answer I give is simple: it feels like your body is shutting down.
 For many Crohn’s disease and ulcerative colitis patients, staying hydrated is difficult.
 Our bodies don’t absorb fluids and nutrients nearly as well as a healthy body does.
 In a matter of hours, we can go from feeling fine to being dehydrated with things spiraling downhill very fast.

 Keep fluids on you at all times.
-This isn’t always easy but you should have a favorite water bottle that you keep with you all the time.
-I prefer something that is insulated to keep whatever I am drinking colder for a little longer.
-Some people also prefer something that is clear, so that they can be reminded of what they have left to drink.
+This isn’t always easy, but you should have a favorite water bottle that you keep with you at all times.
+I prefer an insulated bottle to keep whatever I am drinking colder for a little longer.
+Some people prefer a clear bottle, so that they can be reminded of what they still need to drink.

 Drink the right fluids.
-Sugary fluids do not count to keep you hydrated.
-Something like Gatorade, for example, might make you feel better in the short term, but you don’t want to put that amount of sugar in your body all day long.
+Limit sugary fluids to stay hydrated.
+A sugary electrolyte drink like Gatorade, for example, might make you feel better in the short term, but you don’t want to put that amount of sugar in your body all day long.
 There are specially designed products that are filled with electrolytes, minerals, and more that are low in sugar to keep you hydrated.
 Find one works for you and stick with it.
 (You can also water down Gatorade to limit the sugar that is in every sip.)

 Find a water-based, nutrient-filled protein drink.
-There is a wide variety of products out there like Ensure, Boost, and other water-based protein shakes which can help you stay hydrated.
-They are not only filled with electrolytes and minerals, but have nutrition which will help your body, too.
+There are a wide variety of products out there like Ensure, Boost, and other water-based protein shakes which can help you stay hydrated.
+They are not only filled with electrolytes and minerals, but have nutrition, which will help your body, too.
 It might take some time to find the right product that works well with your digestive system, but when you do, a water-based nutrient drink can be the ticket to staying hydrated.
 Avoid protein drinks with too much added sugar.

 - Don’t wait if you feel like you’re getting dehydrated.
 Once dehydration does hit, it’s extremely difficult to counter it.
 As patients, we know our bodies better than anyone.
 If you begin to feel like dehydration has set in, don’t wait to get treated properly.
 With our systems, it can be almost impossible to catch up by drinking.
 In fact, there is a point when the body just won’t take in fluids anymore and drinking more will basically flood your body, causing more dehydration in the long run.
 If this happens, call your doctor or go to the nearest medical center to get IV fluids.
 It’s the only way to catch up once you have reached that point.